mlemgroup/mlem/README.md

 ## License

-Mlem is fully open-source, licensed under GPL 3.0.
+Mlem is fully open-source, licensed under GPL 3.0 with an addendum for compliance with the Apple App Store.
+See LICENSE for details.